JustCapo/IE-Cloud-Connector.-Azure/README.md

 After this, let's edit the client's configuration, by clicking on the edit symbol right next to it.
 Then edit as follows:
 - Client ID: This is the ID of the device that we registered earlier on [during the device registration](register-new-device).
 - Hostname: This is the hostname of our Azure IoT Hub.
 It can be found in the overview page of our Hub and looks like *myIoTHubName.azure-devices.net*.
 - Port number: Port number of the Azure IoT Hub.
+The default is 8883.

 ![](https://github.com/JustCapo/IE-Cloud-Connector.-Azure/blob/main/Images/IE_CC_ClientConfig.png)